Crlyzd/flying-lyrics/README.md

 <img width="718" height="999" alt="{66951E42-7909-471D-A05E-720B011B7545}" src="https://github.com/user-attachments/assets/7096f7b6-882f-4e19-a1d2-a8e8747ffd67" />

 # 🎵 Flying Lyrics
-**Lyrics that follow you wherever you go.** Flying Lyrics is a browser extension that pulls your music lyrics into a floating window so you can sing along while browsing other tabs or working in different apps[cite: 1].
+**Lyrics that follow you wherever you go.** Flying Lyrics is a browser extension that pulls your music lyrics into a floating window so you can sing along while browsing other tabs or working in different apps.
 No more switching back and forth to check the words!

 ## ✨ Key Features